syeddanish41/wAlnut/README.md

 Remember to focus on discovering principles of intelligence instead of getting lost in the details of modeling everything a brain does or optimizing a mathematical algorithm.
-Evolution created intelligence but it also created many properties of the brain that are not optimally located and other properties that may no longer be computationally important like nipples for the body.
-This model will not model every anatomical detail of the brain but instead will strive to use the best substitutes to model the principles of a general intelligence.
+Evolution created intelligence but it also created many properties of the brain that are not for information processing but for keeping neurons alive and communicating between each other.
+The model should not model every anatomical detail of the brain but instead will strive to use the best substitutes to model the principles of a general intelligence.
 This is analogous to how a plane and helicopter do no model every anatomical detail of a birds wing but instead strive to use the best substitutes to model the